pcmv-dev/SBCloud/README.md

 $ logout
 $ docker ps <---After logging back in, no sudo required
 ```
-> Change directory to VPSCloudStorage --> start-scripts
+> Change directory to 'VPSCloudStorage/start-scripts' located in your user home folder
 ```
 $ cd ~/VPSCloudStorage/start-scripts
 ```